frkl/trojai-fuzzing-vision/arch/tutorial.md

 \end{bmatrix}
 \end{aligned}
 ```
-If we view each row of the input as a vectors, the coefficients can be partitioned into blocks that process those vectors, and the row-permutation invariant constraint leads to parameter sharing at the block level.
+If we view the rows of inputs as vectors, the coefficients can be partitioned into blocks that process those vectors, and the row-permutation invariant constraint leads to parameter sharing at the block level.
 We can parameterize

 ```math
 \begin{aligned}